 - Optokinetic after-nystagmus: scroll down to the “Additional Applications” section in Applications of the Rotational Chair

-While there is no known cure for MdDS, some success in managing symptoms has been realized with medications and vestibular rehabilitation.
+While there is no known cure for MdDS and the cause remains unknown, some success in managing symptoms has been realized with medications and vestibular rehabilitation.

-- Most anticholinergic medications that work for other forms of dizziness and motion sickness, such as meclizine or scopolamine, are not effective in either treatment or prevention of MdDS.
+- Most anticholinergic medications that work for typical forms of motion sickness and dizziness, such as meclizine or scopolamine, are not effective in either treatment or prevention of MdDS.

-- There is evidence that klonopin, benzodiazepines and amitriptyline may have beneficial effects in the treatment of MdDS symptoms.
+- There is evidence that benzodiazepines or SSNI/SSRIs may have beneficial effects in the treatment of MdDS symptoms.

 - Many patients have reported a benefit from exercise.

 NOTE: In efforts to find relief of MdDS symptoms, alternative medications including herbal supplements have been tried by many.
 Little is known regarding the side-effects or toxicity of these compounds when either taken alone or in combination.
 However, the interactions of some of these compounds with prescribed drugs are well-recognized and caution is encouraged.
 Always consult your doctor before beginning any treatment.

 - There is no known clinical study regarding the prevention of MdDS.
 Medication such as benzodiazepines might be tried prior to the motion experience if the disorder is related to inappropriate vestibular adaptation.
 For persons with a history of MdDS, it is suggested that they avoid further exposure to rocking motion experiences, as many patients have reported reoccurrences.